-The Aquarius Desktop application will use the Stage Area to download and decompress the product files before installing them.
-This means that the Aquarius Desktop application stage area serves as a backup and temporary installation area, but this also means that you need to have three times the space that the final product will need, that is, backup, temporary files, and product installation in the destination plug-in folder.
-Remember that temporary files are deleted after each successful installation but not the downloaded files so that you can consider your Aquarius Desktop application Stage Area as a reliable backup.
+The Aquarius Desktop application will utilize the Stage Area to download and decompress the product files prior to their installation.
+This indicates that the Aquarius Desktop application's stage area functions as a backup and temporary installation space.
+However, it is important to note that you will require three times the storage capacity of the final product's needs.
+This includes space for the backup, temporary files, and the final product installation within the designated plug-in folder.
+It is essential to remember that while temporary files are removed after each successful installation, the downloaded files remain intact.
+Consequently, you can view your Aquarius Desktop application's StageArea as a reliable backup.

 If you want to use an external drive with more free space or a portable medium to share the information with other computers, what you should do is change the Aquarius Desktop application stage area path in the Aquarius settings:

-2. Go to the Aquarius settings icon.
+- Go to the Aquarius settings icon.

-3. Go installation tab.
+- Go to the installation tab.

-4. Edit the stage area path.
+- Edit the stage area path.
+Avoid paths with spaces and special characters.

-5. Click on save.
+- Click on save.

-Keep in mind that the new drive file system format and permissions should be correct to let the Aquarius Desktop application create the temporary files and then proceed to the installation; if it is not, the Aquarius Desktop application will fail, and you will see an error pop-up window.
+Keep in mind that the new drive file system format and permissions should be correct to let the Aquarius Desktop application (ADA) create the temporary files and then proceed to the installation; if it is not, the Aquarius Desktop application (ADA) will fail, and you will see an error pop-up window.

 The Acustica Audio single point of contact (SPOC) is the Acustica Audio help-desk portal.
 In order to access to Audio help-desk portal go to the Acustica Audio website and then to the support section.
 We do not provide help, assistance, or support via social networks, public forums, or through our email accounts.